kimh/kimh.github.io/source/_posts/2013-09-09-using-docker-to-run-cucumber-tests-in-parallel.markdown

 ## What is Docker?
 You can think of [Docker](https://www.docker.io/) as a wrapper to create and run Linux LXC very easily.
 In addition to that, Docker comes with very unique technology called "union file system" that allows you to manage the version of your containers with familiar command like _commit_ or _push_ just like you are using git.

 LXC is the one of the virtualisation technology that allows you to run a container that is isolated from its host machine.
 In contrast to hypervisor type virtualisation like Xen Server, the LXC provides lightweight virtual machine.
-You can run more virtual machines in a host than hypervisor type.
+Typically, you can run more virtual machines in a host than hypervisor type with less resource.

 Because of the lightweight nature of LXC, one very good use of it is running many tests.